This post may contain affiliate links.

 Can I substitute with other nuts or grains?

-You can substitute the pumpkin, sunflower and sesame seeds in this recipe with other nuts or grains.
+You can substitute the pumpkin, sunflower and sesame seeds in this recipe with other nuts like sliced almonds or even grains like rolled oats.

 If you’re crackers aren’t crispy its likely you did not spread the mixture thinly enough on the baking sheet, or did not bake the crackers long enough.